 We welcome the republication of our content.
 Please credit the Center for Disaster Philanthropy.

-If you are a donor looking for recommendations on how to help in this crisis, please email email@example.com.
+If you are a donor looking for recommendations on how to help with disaster recovery, please email email@example.com.

 Philanthropic and government support

-Relief camps and distribution centers have been opened by the government.
-Both countries are providing basic commodities and cash assistance to families.
+Relief camps and distribution centers were opened by the government.
+All countries are providing basic commodities and cash assistance to families.
 A number of non-governmental agencies are active throughout the region providing relevant support.

 Flooding is our nation’s most common natural disaster.
 Regardless of whether a lake, river or ocean is actually in view, everyone is at some risk of flooding.
 Flash floods, tropical storms, increased urbanization and the failing of infrastructure such as dams and levees all play a part — and cause millions (sometimes billions) of dollars in damage across the U.S. each year.